 An easy solution could be to have a puppy pad with you.
 If your puppy needs a potty break, pop one in the back of your car, or lay it on a clean area of pavement and the puppy can safely relieve himself/herself on the puppy pad.

-Yes, puppies can get car sick on the way home so we actually put them on a special feeding plan starting the day before as it will help to stabilize blood sugar levels that otherwise can lead to nausea for our puppies.
-(Please do not give your puppy food while traveling – that will make them quite nauseous!)
-However, if you have an exceptionally long drive (i.e. over 8 hours) and your puppy is a small breed, a little food would be appropriate.
+Yes, puppies can get car sick on the way home.
+Please do not give your puppy food while traveling – unless you’re traveling over 4 hours.
+If you have an exceptionally long drive (i.e. over 8 hours), a little food (snack size portions every 4 hours) would be appropriate.
 Nausea is better than low blood sugars due to lack of food.

 Some other little tips are: ensure that the vehicle stays cool with good ventilation (not too stuffy or warm), also, as you can, have his/her crate facing forwards as that can help with the motion sickness.
 (Or if he’s sitting on your lap, have your puppy facing forward, if possible).

-In regards to the payment of the final balance, we typically don’t offer PayPal because it is a little hard for us to keep track of regarding puppy balances and also because of the fees involved.
-Cash or certified check is our preference for the pick-up.
+In regards to the payment of the final balance, Cash or Certified Check is our preference for the pick-up.

 You are more than welcome to give your final payment to the Guardian Home on Adoption Day and they will pass it on to Nathan.